ismetsari/flask-application/README.md

 - Name pipeline as flask-api-pipeline(this is important since the name is used in commands)
 - Select "Pipeline" as item type and click "OK"
 - In the opened "Configuration" page, copy Jenkinsfile and paste it to script part and click "Save"
 - Click the "Build Now" button for the flask-api-pipeline.
 The build will fail, but this step is necessary for Jenkins to create the workspace mentioned in the next step.
+You can also create directory manually but this is easier.

 4. Move the repository to the Jenkins workspace.
 Jenkins crated a dedicated workspace for our project(mentioned in the previous step).
 To prevent potential permission issues, we will move the project to that workspace.
 ```bash